Published on Jul 09, 2018 and last reviewed on Jun 02, 2023 - 5 min read

 The following factors increase the risk of an individual getting TB:

-Immunocompromised Conditions - HIV/AIDS (Acquired Immunodeficiency Syndrome), diabetes, chronic kidney disease, cancer and cancer treatments, immunosuppressant drugs, malnutrition, and very young or old people.
+• Immunocompromised conditions like HIV(human immunodeficiency virus) or AIDS(Acquired Immunodeficiency Syndrome), diabetes, chronic kidney disease, cancer, and cancer treatments, immunosuppressant drugs, malnutrition, and very young or old people.

-Substance Use - As it weakens the immune system and makes one susceptible to infections.
+• Substance use weakens the immune system and makes one susceptible to infections.

 Apart from the initial skin test (Mantoux test), the more accurate tests to diagnose TB are:

 Special antibiotics are needed to treat TB.
-The regimen includes three or more drugs in a combination depending on the age, symptoms, and general health.
+The regimen includes three or more drugs in a combination depending on one’s age, symptoms, and general health which include -

 If left untreated, TB can spread and result in the following complications:

-Severe headache and mental changes when the meninges of the brain get infected.
+• Severe headaches and mental changes when the meninges of the brain get infected.

 Conclusion

-When suspected of an active TB infection, be sure to wear a special mask until treatment completion to prevent the spread to near and dear ones.
-Keep away from school or work to minimize exposure.
+If one has an active TB infection, be sure to wear a special mask until treatment completion to prevent the spread to near and dear ones.
+Keep away from school or work to minimize exposure to others.
 Open the windows of the room for better air circulation.
 Bacillus Calmette-Guerin (BCG) vaccine is used to vaccinate infants In countries where tuberculosis is prevalent.
-Individuals who notice TB symptoms are advised to consult a healthcare professional at the earliest.
+It is not effective in adults and thus contraindicated.

 Tuberculosis is a completely curable and preventable bacterial infection that primarily affects the lungs.
 But it needs treatment with antibiotics.
 If left untreated, the causative bacteria can spread throughout the body in the bloodstream and can be fatal.